Professional designation/degrees: PhD(Candidate), M.Ed. B.A.

-Personal Biography: Satwinder is a long time advocate of cross-cultural education.
+Satwinder is a longtime advocate of cross-cultural education.
 She has been a diversity educator, community developer and community activist in the areas of women’s rights, youth empowerment and immigrant settlement integration.
 Satwinder is an avid participant in community affairs both at the civic and provincial level.
-She has served on numerous committees locally and nationally.
+She continues to serve on numerous committees locally and nationally.

 Cross-cultural education curriculum implementation

 Migration and integration

 Social development for immigrant women, youth and seniors

 Gender and cultural politics

 Bains, S. Bhandar, D. Dhamoon, R. Miwani, R. (Editors) (In press, 2014/15).
 Resistance Struggles: Komagata Maru.
 (Press to be determined)

 Bains, S. & Sandhra, S. (In Press 2014).
 Sustaining echoes of the past - building a future.
 100 years of Indo-Canadian history.
 In MSA Museum: Abbotsford: from village to city; centres of innovation and excellence.
 Abbotsford, BC: MSA Museum